 Weathervanes are still loved, appreciated, and sought after and continue to be added to new homes and structures by designers and homeowners who can appreciate their unique place in architectural and human history.
 It’s not uncommon to find homes in urban centers with unique farm animal weathervanes installed on their roofs and garages including rooster, pig, cow, and horse weathervanes.

 The vast majority of people who install weathervanes today do so not for their meteorological utility, but for their architectural beauty.
 That’s why garden weathervanes have grown in popularity.
 Themed garden weathervanes should be oriented to still take advantage of prevailing winds, that way the beauty of a garden weathervane will remain married to its functionality.

 To work properly, a cupola weathervane or a rooftop weathervane is generally installed quite high off the ground, and away from objects that might interfere with the wind direction.
-For that reason, many people are surprised when they discover just how large a weather vane has to be to be readable from ground level, especially unique weathervanes that depict people, places, and events in detail.
+For that reason, many people are surprised when they discover just how large a weathervane has to be to be readable from ground level, especially unique weathervanes that depict people, places, and events in detail.
 Golfing, lighthouse, and horse and carriage weathervanes are generally quite popular.

 The types of cupola or unique weathervane you choose to add on to your home, garage, or shed will show that you have a sense of style and aesthetics, with attention to detail.
 Learn more about our selection of Copper & Aluminum Cast Weathervanes.

 You can buy weathervanes online at The MailboxWorks or for more information about our Good Directions and Whitehall weathervane products please contact us online or call us toll-free at 1-866-717-4943.